bon-zai/goose/documentation/docs/guides/environment-variables.md

 Sometimes you want Goose to use different commands or have different shell behavior than your normal terminal usage.
 For example, you might want Goose to use a different tool, or prevent Goose from running long-running development servers that could hang the AI agent.
 This is most useful when using Goose CLI, where shell commands are executed directly in your terminal environment.

 **How it works:**
-1. When goose runs commands, `GOOSE_TERMINAL` is automatically set to "1"
+1. When Goose runs commands, `GOOSE_TERMINAL` is automatically set to "1"
 2. Your shell configuration can detect this and direct Goose to change its default behavior while keeping your normal terminal usage unchanged

 **Example:**